epimorphics/appbase/README.md

 ## Changelog

+**3.1.8**
+   * Fix log level in output of RunShell to be ERROR level if process returns failed status

 **3.1.7**
    * Add support for customizing the tomcat context in tomcat tests, useful to disable noisy jar scanning